Last updated on December 18th, 2018

-With the Heering, homemade grenadine, and ruddy sour cherries, the end result will be a less shockingly neon cocktail and more of a delicate rose hue—just the sort of color that Anne Shirley would swoon over in the blossoms of her beloved apple and cherry trees.
+With the Heering, homemade grenadine, and ruddy sour cherries, the Dirty Shirley will be a less shockingly neon cocktail and more of a delicate rose hue—just the sort of color that Anne Shirley would swoon over in the blossoms of her beloved apple and cherry trees.
 Don’t drink too many before dinner.

 - 1 1/2 fluid ounces (3 tablespoons) vodka

 - 3/4 fluid ounce (1 1/2 tablespoons) grenadine

 - 1/2 fluid ounce (1 tablespoon) cherry Heering liqueur